OWASP Top 10 and Snort Rule Creation

 Injections is the category where I created the majority of my Snort rules.
 I won’t teach SQL, Bash, PowerShell, or JavaScript in this section.

-Usually, when thinking of injections you will think of user input fields, like login pages and URLs, that do not sanitize the user input.
+Usually, when thinking of injections, you will think of user input fields, like login pages and URLs, that do not sanitize the user input.
 But know that many more vectors exist and can be used.

 Use the query shown in the image below.
 It can be used in Low and High.

-The medium difficulty replaces the input field with a drop-down menu, you can simply inspect the web page and replace the value of the shown option in the drop-down menu with your query.
+The medium difficulty replaces the input field with a drop-down menu.
+You can simply inspect the web page and replace the value of the shown option in the drop-down menu with your query.

 Below is the Snort rule I created to help detect SQL Injections.